 This course helps to understand the importance of conducting an incident investigation.
 It discusses the benefits of incident investigation.
 The course explains the roles and responsibilities of the managers in investigating incidents.
-It briefly explains the eight step process to conduct a thorough incident investigation.
-It also explains about the first step, “Make Initial Response and Report” in the eight step process.
+It briefly explains the eight-step process to conduct a thorough incident investigation.
+It also explains the first step — making initial response and report — in the eight-step process.

 - Indoor Cranes